cocos/cocos-engine/native/tools/swig-config/README.md

   }
   ```

-- Add a new swig interface file in `engine/native/cocos/tools/swig-config` directory, e.g. `my_new_module.i` which its content:
+- Add a new swig interface file in `engine/native/cocos/tools/swig-config` directory, e.g. `my_new_module.i` with its content:

   ```c++
   // Define module